Click for the

 Experienced programmers are also welcome, but they will complete an

-individual course of study.
-Detailed tutorials and supervised practice
+individual program of study.
+Focused tutorials and supervised lab

 sessions will augment the course for novice programmers.